Free Consultation: (207) 361-4680Tap to Call This Lawyer

 - Q. My father gave me and my sister his house before he died do we have to pay capital gains if we sell it

-- A: Property transferred by gift usually require the recipient to use the Donor's income tax basis.
-That carryover basis results in the preservation of built in capital gains.
-Had your father devised the property to you and your sister at death, you likely would have received a basis reflecting the properties then fair market value.
 Whether or not you now have to pay capital gains on the sale depends on 1) your carryover basis; 2) the amount of capital improvements made; 3) the amount you realize on the sale and 4) the property's ownership/use history since it was given to you.
-If the property has been owned and used as a principal residence, some or all of the gain might be avoided.
-Your question is not a complex one but requires further analysis based on your specific facts.
+If the property has been owned and used as a principal residence, some or all of the gain might be avoided. ...
+Read More

 - Q. Can an heir with "power of attorney" take the property and assets of bank accounts legally before death?